-Transportation Alternatives Program: Clark, Skamania, and Klickitat Counties
+Transportation Alternatives: Clark, Skamania, and Klickitat Counties

-TAP was authorized to provide for a variety of alternative transportation projects.
+The Transportation Alternatives (TA) program was authorized to provide for a variety of alternative transportation projects.
 The program goals address expanding travel choices, strengthening the local economy, improving the quality of life, and protecting the environment.
 Transportation Alternatives projects include pedestrian and bicycle facilities, viewing areas, community improvement activities, environmental remediation, recreational trails, and safe routes to school.

-The Transportation Alternatives funding is suballocated to the RTC three-county RTPO region based on population, with varying amounts being allocated to US Census defined urban and rural areas.
+The TA funding is suballocated to the RTC three-county RTPO region based on population, with varying amounts being allocated to US Census defined urban and rural areas.
 In addition, a portion of the funds are flexible and can be programmed within either the urban or rural areas.
 The attached map illustrates these areas.

-Estimated Transportation Alternatives Program Funding Sub-Allocation
+Estimated Transportation Alternatives Funding Sub-Allocation